JohnSilentHill/JohnSilentHill/README.md

 - I cannot be bothered trying to fix my audio drivers half way through a lecture.

+### Instead, I'm learning python.
-### I've had a try at Lua and Html but they suck so I'm trying Python instead.
+I've had a try at Lua and Html but they suck.